core-wg/draft-dns-over-coap/draft-ietf-core-dns-over-coap.md

 ## Discovery using SVCB Resource Records or DNR
 A DoC server can also be discovered using SVCB Resource Records (RR) {{-svcb}}, {{-svcb-dns}} or DNR Service Parameters {{-dnr}}.
-{{-coap-dtls-svcb}} provides solutions to discover CoAP over (D)TLS servers using the "alpn" SvcParam.
+{{-coap-dtls-alpn}} provides solutions to discover CoAP over (D)TLS servers using the "alpn" SvcParam.
 {{-core-dnr}} provides a problem statement for service bindings discovery for OSCORE and EDHOC.
 This document specifies "docpath" as a single-valued SvcParamKey whose value MUST be a CBOR sequence of 0 or more text strings (see